Dennis-Maigua/willguard/README.md

 ### 3. Run the Project

-Run both the Backend and the frontend servers.
+Run the following command in both terminals.

-- Terminal 1 (Backend/Server):
+- Terminal 1 (Backend):

 ```bash
     # using npm